enhancedocs/docs/README.md

 # EnhanceDocs Documentation

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator and powered by [EnhanceDocs](http://enhancedocs.com/) an AI-powered Search Engine.

 ### Installation